department-of-veterans-affairs/vets-website/src/applications/check-in/README.md

   - Creating a draft PR early on is helpful for others to help troubleshoot issues.
   - When you are finished create a PR or convert your draft to a PR.
 If the automated tests pass, copy a link to the PR and post it to the [#check-in-experience-engineering slack chat](https://dsva.slack.com/archives/C02G6AB3ZRS) requesting a review by tagging `@check-in-fe`
   - After approval, you can merge.
 Then move the ticket to the validate column.
-  - Add a comment to the ticket with screenshots and tag the UX team to review.
+  - Add a comment to the ticket with mobile size (320-375px) screenshots and tag the UX team to review.
   - If it is approved, you can move the ticket to the closed column.

 Merging your PR may mean merging to a feature branch.
 Always be aware that anything that gets merged to `main` will get deployed in the next daily deployment.
 If you aren't sure if something should get merged to `main` ask in slack.
 Also make sure to not merge anything that may have gone stale since the PR was first created.
 It is helpful to rebase before merging just to make sure you are up to date.